 Wise is an affordable and easy way to have banking services without a bank account.
 It’s especially useful for small offshore businesses that don’t want to deal with legal nuances and other international transfer issues like conversion rates.

 Stripe is an online payment processing platform that caters to online-only businesses.
 They’re especially well-versed in eCommerce, merchants with rudimentary IT knowledge should have no trouble setting up a storefront on their own.
 If not, Stripe also offers collaboration with its burgeoning network of eCommerce partners at a price.

-The company is also known for it’s easy-going user agreement policies, no suspension or termination fee charged.
+The company is also known for its easy-going user agreement policies, no suspension or termination fee charged.
 It also has one of the most fleshed-out API systems out there currently.
-If there’s any missing features you’d like to add to your payment gateway, it can be done within days.
+If there are any missing features you’d like to add to your payment gateway, it can be done within days.